 But which one should sit beside that chess board on your coffee table?

 Below is a quick comparison table highlighting the major features of the Logitech Harmony 650 vs 665 remotes at a glance.
-We will provide even more detailed specifications below.
+I will provide even more detailed specifications below.

 Swiss-based Logitech has released a number of upgrades to its Harmony line of universal remote controls since way back in 2004.
 The ongoing improvements have been good news for both Harmony customers and the company alike, with one notable exception.
 With all of the different versions of the remotes, the branding can be totally confusing.